FHIR/sql-on-fhir/sql-on-fhir.md

 resources -- which may contain other resources.

 Although database schemas may contain nested structures many layers deep, these recursive models must be terminated at some point.
 Implementations may do so by excluding the recursive structure at some depth that is sufficient for the data they offer to SQL users.
 For instance, if the underlying dataset contains no recursive Reference structures more than N layers deep, the recursion is terminated at N. This can be done by scanning the FHIR resources themselves or by some other knowledge intrinsic to the underlying system.

+## Contained Resources
+Contained Resources are useful for interoperability needs, but do not map cleanly to an SQL structure.
+Therefore they will be dropped from these SQL views.
+However, the system loading data that includes nested resources SHOULD extract them from the original, and use an appropriate Reference in the resource so previously contained items can be joined to.

 ## ValueSet Support
 FHIR ValueSets can be stored and queried like any other resource.
 However, ValueSets merit special additional support since they are central to many queries.
 Therefore, systems following this specification should offer a ```valueset_codes``` table that can be easily joined, allowing other queries to select data by value set.